 What Is Bikepacking?

-Instead of carrying all your gear in a backpack for a multi-day adventure, most people use a combination of bags and packs on their bikes.
+Instead of carrying all your gear in a backpack for a multi-day adventure, most people use a combination of bags and packs on their bikes, called panniers.
 It’s an excellent activity for solo adventurers, couples, friends, and even families with children!